haydenw2005/Java-Marketplace/README.md

    - Make sure you have already compiled all the classes with the command listed above: `java -cp bin:"jar_files/*" Main`
 2. Execution:
    - Run this command for each test case you want to run: `java -cp "bin:jar_files/*" org.junit.runner.JUnitCore <YourClassHere>`
+   - Replace `<YourClassHere>` with any of the following Test Classes:
+         - BuyerTest
+         - CsvUtilsTest
+         - ItemTest
+         - JsonUtilsTest
+         - MarketplaceTest
+         - PersonTest
+         - SellerTest
+         - StoreTest

 ## Classes